Almond Rye Shortbread Triangles

 - 125g ground almonds

-Rub a little butter around the inside of a 20cm/8" round, sandwich cake tin and pre-heat the oven to 150°C.
+Rub a little butter around the inside of a 20cm/8" round, sandwich cake tin and pre-heat the oven to 170°C or 150°C with a fan oven.

 Put the butter and sugar into a bowl and beat together until light and fluffy.